Oct 12 - Oct 12, 2012

 David G. Whitten

-David G. Whitten is Co-Director of the Center for Biomedical Engineering and Professor in the Department of Chemical & Nuclear Engineering and Department of Chemistry at the University of New Mexico.
+David G. Whitten is Associate Director of the Center for Biomedical Engineering and Professor in the Department of Chemical & Biological Engineering at the University of New Mexico.
 He is internationally recognized as a leading researcher in the field of photochemistry.
 His research examines various aspects of spectroscopy, molecular assemblies, diagnostics, interfaces, and conjugated polymers and antimicrobials.
-In particular, Dr. Whitten conducted landmark research on the application of metal complexes to photoinduced electron transfer and photochemical conversion of solar energy.
+In earlier work, Dr. Whitten conducted landmark research on the application of metal complexes to photoinduced electron transfer and photochemical conversion of solar energy.

 Jonathan V. Sweedler has been at the University of Illinois since 1991, and is currently the Director of the School of Chemical Sciences.
 With a research focus on analytical neurochemistry, Sweedler develops new tools for measuring the brain’s chemistry using microseparations and laser based detection, single cell analysis, mass spectrometric imaging, nanoliter volume NMR and microfluidics.
 As a member of large international research teams, Sweedler has performed comprehensive interrogation of the genome, transcriptome, and peptidome in a broad range of animals to uncover the signaling molecules and pathways involved in diverse functions and behaviors.
 By advancing the instrumental capabilities in separation science, significant gains have been made in understanding the distribution and release of neurotransmitters from individual cells.
 Sweedler has authored or coauthored over 300 peer-reviewed and has received numerous awards including the Ralph N. Adams Award, The EAS Award for Outstanding Achievements in the Fields of Analytical Chemistry, Pittsburgh Analytical Chemistry Award, Heinrich-Emanuel Merck Prize, ACS Analytical Instrumentation Award, the Gill Prize, and the ACS Analytical Arthur Findeis Award, and is a Fellow of the American Association for the Advancement of Science, American Chemical Society, and Royal Society of Chemistry.